 No sign of a transition away from gas and oil reliance

 Middle Eastern countries are powered almost exclusively on gas and oil, with little coal reliance.
-77% of power came from gas in 2021, and 21% from oil.
+77% of power came from gas in 2021, and 18% from oil.
 Few Middle Eastern countries have made any steps to embrace clean electricity.
 Carbon intensity in the region is high, with an average in 2021 of 515gCO2 per kWh, compared to the global average of 436gCO2 per kWh.

 Despite strong words from many governments about vast desert solar projects, few have yet to materialise – less than 2% of the region’s electricity came from solar in 2021.
 These projects will likely eventually materialise, but it’s not clear this will happen fast enough to limit warming to 1.5 degrees.
 Many countries, like Iran and Iraq, have yet to even get any clean electricity projects off the ground, bar a few small legacy hydro projects.